 Having examined the Act East Policy from all relevant aspects it is pertinent to make some recommendations which will contribute to the success of Indian government's Act East Policy.
 Recommendations are appended in the succeeding paras.

 North East Region (NER) as a Bridge.
 Prosperity in the NER of India is a prerequisite for the success of the Act East Policy.
-To achieve this state, following is recommended: - Security.
+To achieve this state, following is recommended:

+- Security.
 Security is a must for any economic or social growth of this region.
 All efforts must be made to establish rule of law and the writ of the central and state govts must prevail.
-A peaceful region with undercurrents of militant fear and rampant extortion will not lead to longterm growth and prosperity.
+A peaceful region with undercurrents of militant fear and rampant extortion will not lead to long term growth and prosperity.
 Steps must be taken to ensure that there is an atmosphere without fear where economic activity including tourism and adventure sports can flourish.
 This will enhance employment and other economic activity. - Connectivity.
 There is a desperate need to enhance both quality and scope of connectivity specially the highways.
 Well established highways will become engines of growth due to faster movement and the economic centres coming up along the highways. - Tourism.
 A peaceful security environment with a well developed infrastructure for connectivity will attract hordes of domestic and international tourists to enjoy the natural beauty.
 Tourism in NER has immense economic potential and job creation but peace and connectivity are keys to success of tourism industry.

-Build own economy to exercise influence Consequent to policy formulation the implementation needs immense resources to make a difference on ground.
+Build own economy to exercise influence

+Consequent to policy formulation the implementation needs immense resources to make a difference on ground.
 We can learn from china who made economic progress as a prelude to flexing any strategic muscle.
 India has tremendous potential in manufacturing and services sector which should be converted into a win win exchange mechanism for trade and economic development.
 Only a developed economy can take the liberty of initiating steps towards major investments in strategically important countries.

 Connectivity.
-While our efforts to develop surface connectivity must continue trade through sea or air must be developed and taken to next higher level:- - Trilateral highway connecting NER of India with Thailand via Myanmar must be given highest importance. - Transient agreement between India and Bangladesh must be expedieted to connect Agartala withKolkatta. - NER should be connected with Sitwe port of Myanmar and Chittagong port of Bangladesh, ofcourse keeping in mind the potential security issues.
-Strategic - Strengthen economic cooperation through BIMSTEC. - Extend spheres of influence to Bangladesh and Myanmar through - By establishing joint SEZs near the borders. - Transient Agreement. - Investments - People to people contact - Encourage tourism - An effective QUAD and upgrade economic and security engagement with countries such as Japan, Australia and New Zealand. - Maritime Both trade and security related maritime dominance/engagement must be encouraged.
+While our efforts to develop surface connectivity must continue, the existing trade through sea or air must be enhanced to the next level.
+Other steps to be taken are:-

+- Trilateral highway connecting NER of India with Thailand via Myanmar must be given highest importance. - Transient agreement between India and Bangladesh must be expedieted to connect Agartala withKolkatta. - NER should be connected with Sitwe port of Myanmar and Chittagong port of Bangladesh, of course keeping in mind the potential security issues.